vasetrendafilov/duckiebot-template/README.md

 ### 4. Place your code

 Place your code in the directory `packages/duckiebot` of your new repository.
 The package contains:
-* Main file is placed in `src/duckiebot.py`.
+* Main file is placed in `src/duckiebot.py`
-* Library for communicating with the robot is in `include/my_package/lib_duckiebot.py`.
+* Library for communicating with the robot is in `include/my_package/lib_duckiebot.py`
-* Roslaunch file in `launch/duckiebot.launch` for launching the main file.
+* Roslaunch file in `launch/duckiebot.launch` for launching the main file

 ### 5. Setup launchers